 Our office is neither licensed nor bonded to conduct searches on property.
 A professional title search company can provide a complete and exhaustive search of all records related to property.

-Free Search enables you to search for records but does not provide an image of the recorded documents.
+Free Search offers limited search results but does not provide an image of the recorded documents.

-Covenant and Plats can be searched and printed remotely at no cost.
+Covenant and Plats can be searched by subdivision and printed remotely at no cost.

 An additional 2.5 million records from 1821-March 31,1964 were recently digitized.
 These records are not fully indexed, but are available to search by Book and Page number or instrument number.